onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 The global norms-based order

+> "We must stop constantly fighting for human rights and equal justice in an unjust system, and start building a society where equal rights are an integral part of the design." - [Jacque Fresco](https://www.azquotes.com/quote/728487)

 It's up to us to create the rules-based order

 There’s effectively no international rules based order